GPU Accelerated Rendering & Hardware Encoding/Decoding

 - Mercury Playback Engine (GPU Accelerated) is a renderer used to process GPU-accelerated effects and enhances playback.

-- Hardware-accelerated Encoding is used to accelerate the encoding performance while exporting the timeline in H.264/MPEG2 and MPEG4 Codecs.
+- Hardware-accelerated Encoding is used to accelerate the encoding performance while exporting the timeline in H.264/AVC and HEVC codecs.

 - Hardware-accelerated Decoding is a process which is used to accelerate decoding H.264/AVC and HEVC media while playing back the timeline.